IDMNYU/synthaccess/MIDItoSpeech/README.md

       - **data** : how the MIDI parameter's *value* is to be parsed; options are:
          - **none** - read the label only; in verbose mode 0 (minimum), all parameters except program changes are read label only.
          - **value** : read out its raw numeric value (0 to 127 or 0-16383).
+         - **byte1** : declares the value as the first byte in a two-byte pair and "stashes" it until the LSB shows up.
          - **plusone** : add one to its raw numeric value (1 to 128 or 1-16384); good for program changes and people who are superstitious of the number zero.
          - **bivalue** : read out a signed (bipolar) value (-64 to 63 or -8192 to 8191).
          - **float** : read out an unsigned floating point value (0.0 to 1.0).